chevere/docs/components/controllers.md

 ## Defining Controllers

 A Controller is a class implementing the [ControllerInterface](Chevere\Interfaces\Controller\ControllerInterface).
-For convinience, a [base controller]() class is included with Chevere.
+For convenience, a [base controller]() class is included with Chevere.

 ```php
 <?php